-Audit Committee
+Audit & ESG Reporting Committee

-The Audit Committee handles all business relating to financial management (for example, accounting, financial controlling, financial planning, tax strategy and financing), assurance (risk management, the internal control system, compliance and internal audit), security and external audit.
+The Audit & ESG Reporting Committee handles all business relating to financial management (for example, accounting, financial controlling, financial planning, tax strategy and financing), assurance (risk management, the internal control system, compliance and internal audit), data protection and security as well as external audit.
 It also handles matters dealt with by the Board of Directors that call for specific financial expertise (dividend policy, for example).
-The Committee is the Board of Directors' most important controlling instrument and is responsible for monitoring the Groupwide assurance functions.
+In 2021, the Committee also addressed the topic of ESG (environment, social and governance) reporting in detail.
+The Committee is the Board of Directors' most important controlling instrument and is responsible for monitoring the Group-wide assurance functions.
 It formulates positions on business matters which lie within the decision-making authority of the Board of Directors and has the final say on those business matters for which it has the decision-making authority.
-Details of the Committee's activities and responsibilities are set out in the Audit Committee rules of procedure.

-The Audit Committee is composed of four independent members.
-The Chairman and one other member of the Committee are experts in the financial field, and the majority of the remaining Committee members are experienced in finance and accounting.
-The Audit Committee is convened by the Chairman or at the request of a Committee member as often as business requires, but at least once per quarter and one additional time in December.
+Details of the Committee's activities and responsibilities are set out in the rules of procedure of the Audit & ESG Reporting Committee.
+See www.swisscom.ch/basicprinciples accounting.
+The Audit & ESG Reporting Committee is convened by the Chairman or at the request of a Committee member as often as business requires, but at least once per quarter and one additional time in December.
 The meetings usually last between three and six hours.
-The CEO, CFO, Head of Group Strategy & Board Services, Head of Accounting, Head of Internal Audit and the external auditors always attend the Audit Committee meetings.
-In 2020, the Board of Directors called upon other members of the Group Executive Board and Swisscom management to attend, depending on the agenda.
-The Audit Committee can also involve independent third parties such as lawyers, public accountants and tax experts as required.
-The Audit Committee invited external consultants to one of its meetings during the reporting year.
+The CEO, CFO, Head of Group Strategy & Board Services, Head of Accounting, Head of Internal Audit and the external auditors always attend the meetings.
+In 2021, the Board of Directors called upon other members of the Group Executive Board and Swisscom management to attend, depending on the agenda.
+The Audit & ESG Reporting Committee can also involve independent third parties such as lawyers, public accountants and tax experts as required.
+The Committee invited external consultants to one of its meetings during the reporting year.